Grand Duchess Maria Alexandrovna of Russia: Education

 Maria was educated at the Russian court under the strict regime of her governess, Countess Alexandra Tolstaya.
 Maria was the first Russian grand duchess to be raised by English nannies and to speak fluent English.
 Besides her native Russian, she also became totally proficient in German and French.
-In August 1867, while the imperial family was at Livadia Palace, in Crimea, Mark Twain met Maria and her parents.
+In August 1867, while the imperial family was at Livadia Palace, in the Crimea, Mark Twain met Maria and her parents.
 The famous American writer described her as "blue-eyed, unassuming, and pretty".
 As many contemporaries did, Twain noticed the influence that the young Grand Duchess had over her father.